 The Atoner: His spirit visits Luanne and helps her deal with her grief and get into community college to make up for being such a jerk to her in life.

 Bastard Boyfriend: Was certainly emotionally abusive.
 He treated Luanne like crap through most of the relationship.
 His idea of a gift were CDs he didn't want anymore.
 When Luanne needed money, he was holding on to what he had so he could buy a trampoline.
 Another trampoline.
+Made even worse was because he had $100 more than what she was asking for.

 A One Scene Wonder who appeared in later episodes of the show including "Uncool Customer," "Strangeness on a Train" and "Powder Puff Boys".